 - Sarge maintained that Colorado pretty much had it over any spot in the world.
 Returning to Long Beach from one of the annual summer vacation trips back to visit his folks, he brought back a large glass jar with a screw-top lid.
 He said it was full of clean Colorado air, and every so often he would take it off the fireplace mantel and grab a whiff of it, but careful not to take too much so he could savor it another day. —Robert K. “Sarge” Bentley (1917–2011)

 That last example is my favorite.
 It illustrates my point perfectly.
 After reading that paragraph, we’d be hard pressed to describe the scent of the air in that jar.
 But boy, did we learn a lot about Mr. Bentley: He was close to his family.
 He loved the outdoors and cared about the environment.
-And he was endearingly idealistic and goofy.
+And he was a bit idealistic and goofy, in an endearing way.

 So as you write, consider the smells you associate with your obituee (even if it’s yourself).
-Be as detailed as you can about where the smells come from.
+It’s not necessary to describe the smells themselves, but be as detailed as you can about where they come from.
 Don’t just tell us that your obituee’s kitchen smelled good, or even that it smelled like pies and cakes.
 Be specific, like this:

 - [We remember] coming home to the smell of fresh Icelandic brown bread just out of the oven.
 Heavenly… —Valgerdur Eliza Atkinson (1925–2017)

 Instead of telling us that your obituee always smelled good, or even that he always smelled like cologne, be specific, like this:

 - Walking through [his] house, one was sure to catch a whiff of his Magic Shave, as he was preparing to go through his full grooming regiment [sic] so he could adorn in the finest threads money could buy. —Jordan O. Williams (1941–2016)